cwaniraj149/Frontend-Mentor-Product-preview-card-component/README.md

 Using HTML and CSS I designed this project.
 This project was quite simple and easy.
 As the actual dimensions of image and other few minor details were not provided so I assumed it by myself.
 ### Built with

-- Semantic HTML5 markup
+- HTML
-- CSS custom properties
+- CSS
-- Flexbox
-- Media Query
+- Resposnive

 ### What I learned